Ice Castles in Lincoln New Hampshire: Family Weekend Getaway

 Wear waterproof boots.
 There is a lot of snow on the ground, and the last thing you want is to get your shoes wet.

-father and son standing near fire pits inside the NH Ice Catles
+father and son standing near fire pits inside the NH Ice Catles looking at it

-What to do in Ice Castles NH
+What to do in Ice Castles, NH

 Have fun!
-The caves, mazes, slides are for everyone.
+The caves, mazes, and slides are for everyone.
 Enjoy your little child in yourself and explore frozen adventures.

 Bird houses inside the Ice Castles Forest